vjekoart/tq-contact-list/README.md

 ## Usage

-When running for the first time, mock data will be saved to the browsers local storage.
-Mock data are defined in the `src/assets/mock-data.json` file.

-For development purposes following functions are exposed in the browser console:

-1. Function `tq.resetData()`; reset mock data to the initial state and reload the page.
-2. Function `tq.setDelay(maxDelayMs?)`; add a random delay in ms no longer than `maxDelayMs` when performing API actions.
-Call this function without any parameters to disable delay.
+During usage mock data is used, which is defined in the `src/assets/mock-data.json` file.
+Keep in mind that data is saved in localStorage.
+To reset state to initial mock data status, run `localStorage.clear()` in browser console and refresh the page.

 ### Development Usage